rtcharity/resources.eahub.org/content/learn/about-ea.md

 <a name="podcasts"></a>
 ## Podcasts or Videos

-Is listening your preferred way of intaking info?
+Is listening your preferred way of taking in info?

 <a target="_blank" href="https://podcast.effectivealtruism.org/episodes/"><p class="large_image_wrapper"> <img src="/img/dgbpodcast.png" />